hello31337/BI-SGX/README.md

 password = "bisgx_sample";
 database = "`BI-SGX`";
 ```
-But hardcoded login context is extremely insecure, so you should edit `void BISGX_Database::initDB()` in `client.cpp` to manually enter login context using like `cout`.
+But hardcoded login context is extremely insecure, so you should edit `void BISGX_Database::initDB()` in `isv.cpp` to manually enter login context using like `cout`.
 More secure login method will be impremented in the future.

 ### Start programs
 You can run ISV (SGX server) code by entering command: